 It is important to note that while MoreSMIRK focuses on pedestrian motion, these principles apply to classifiers for any event type: the systematic construction of the event dictionary allows synthetic datasets to be extensible and adaptable to new configurations.

-In turn, the second research question was concerned with the design decisions needed to develop a traffic event identification and classification framework.
+In turn, the second research question concerned the design decisions required to develop a traffic event identification and classification framework.
 To do that, the proposed framework must cover the full process from sensory data (e.g., from dashboard cameras) to an end-user-readable classification result.
 Given the many processing steps needed in such pipelines:

-\begin{framed} \textbf{Answering RQ-2}: Traffic event identification and classification frameworks should rely in a modular and scalable processing pipeline with interchangeable and extendable components. \end{framed}
+\begin{framed} \textbf{Answering RQ-2}: Traffic event identification and classification frameworks should rely on a modular and scalable processing pipeline with interchangeable and extendable components. \end{framed}

-For instance, in the proposed PCICF , the YOLO component could be replaced by other method or algorithm if a specific performance level was required for the preliminary detection of pedestrians.
-Similarly, the specific SFC-based algorithm for dimensionality reduction could be replaced by any other technique~\cite{bader2012space}.
+For instance, in the proposed PCICF, the YOLO component could be replaced with another method or algorithm if a specific performance level was required for the preliminary pedestrian detection.
+Similarly, the specific SFC-based algorithm for dimensionality reduction could be replaced w another technique~\cite{bader2012space}.

-Finally, the third research question focused on analyzing the performance of the the proposed framework.
+Finally, the third research question focuses on analyzing the performance of the proposed framework.
 In that regard, the goal of the proposed MoreSMIRK dataset was to mimic real-world pedestrian crossing scenarios that are challenging in terms of motion direction or group size and pattern.
-Each systematically constructed and specific motion pattern was then encoded into the MoreSMIRK dictionary and made available for the PCICF.
+Each systematically constructed and specific motion pattern was then encoded into the MoreSMIRK dictionary and made available to PCICF.
 Based on the results presented in \autoref{sec:result}, we address the research question: